laraiyeo/laraiyeo.github.io/README.md

 - **UEFA Specific**
   - Just like soccer, UEFA has league buttons at the top
+  - Has a fixtures page that shows every teams fixture for the 8 League Phase matches
   - Features a comprehensive Bracket page showing the complete tournament structure from group stage to finals
   - Interactive bracket navigation allows you to click on any match to view detailed scoreboards
   - Real-time bracket updates as teams advance through each round